fraykate/team3/SQL_TESTING.md

 ## Login Information
 ### Table Description
   * Table will contain username key and corresponding password that will be used to verify a valid login
+  * It will be used by the log in and create user html pages
 ### Table Columns
   * UserID - unique id for user to be used for login
   * Password - string that will be used to verify a valid login corresponding to username